Balk plates tiebreaking run, lifts Diamondbacks over Dodgers

 Arizona's Zac Gallen gave up three runs on five hits and struck out six in five innings.

 The Dodgers' Enrique Hernandez hit his second double in the seventh, a line drive that Rojas misjudged in left field and watched sail over his head.
-The Dodgers cashed in on the mistake with two outs, when Matt Beaty drove in their fourth run with a single.
+The Dodgers cashed in with two outs, when Matt Beaty drove in their fourth run with a single.

 The Dodgers scored twice in the second, a rally that started with Corey Seager's crafty slide into second base for a hustle double.
 Seager switched hands as he slid headfirst into the bag and avoided the tag, though the throw from left field beat him.